flapjack/flapjack.io/source/docs/1.0/usage/Tutorial.md

 We are updating the vagrant-flapjack repo regularly so please ensure you go a `git pull` and `vagrant provision` in your vagrant-flapjack directory just before coming to the tutorial.

-Come back to this page closer to the time of the tutorial to check if we've added any other optional preparation steps.
+## 2. Get your IRC connected to #flapjack

+You'll be able to get help from other participants during the tutorial (and afterwards) by asking in #flapjack on [freenode](https://freenode.net/).

 ## Tutorial Sessions